Skip to main content

 Calendar icon

-Elyañis, an 11-year-old Wayúu girl living with her family in Colombia's Uribia municipality, recently enrolled in an ethno-educational school.
-“Going to school is very cool for me because I didn’t have the opportunity before due to a lack of space in the schools where my culture is preserved!”
+Going to school is very cool for me because I didn’t have the opportunity before due to a lack of space in the schools where my culture is preserved!

 Elyañis loves computer class and aspires to be a Spanish teacher.

-She was identified as an out-of-school child by the "Todos al Cole" initiative.
-This is a joint project by Education Above All’s Educate A Child programme and Fundación Pies Descalzos (FPD), which aims to increase access to quality education in Colombia.
+However, this would all begin to change when she was identified as an out of school child by the “Todos al Cole” (All in School) initiative, a joint project by Education Above All’s Educate A Child programme and Fundación Pies Descalzos, working to increase access to quality primary education in Colombia.
+The Todos project uses door-knocking campaigns and school-feeding programmes, trains teachers in psycho-social support, and assists parents, like Isabel, in enrolling their children in education that preserves Wayúu cultural traditions, whilst offering Spanish language instruction.

-Elyañis’ mother, Isabel says, “I’m very proud of her… I had some worries about her being comfortable at school, [but] I knew education was the right path….
+When thinking of her daughter in school, Isabel says, “I’m very proud of her… I had some worries about her being comfortable at school, [but] I knew education was the right path….
 I really want the best for all my children – to be excellent, finish school and improve their lives.”

 Clearly, there is plenty of room for children like Elyañis to access an inclusive education experience that upholds her culture, heritage and identity.